Use Private Network Interface on Confluent Cloud

 Gateway

 A gateway is a resource that represents a connectivity type to and from Confluent Cloud services.
 It is created within an environment for the region and zone(s) you choose.
-The PNI gateway allows you to connect to Confluent Cloud services, such as Freight clusters, hosted in a given environment and region, from your network.
+The PNI gateway allows you to connect to Confluent Cloud services, such as Freight and Enterprise clusters, hosted in a given environment and region, from your network.

 Access point

 An access point is a resource that represents a connection instance to a gateway and must match the type of the gateway it connects to.
 An access point of type PNI consists of a set of AWS ENIs in the same cloud region as the gateway, carrying traffic to and from Confluent Cloud services.
-The PNI access point provides you with a connection to services like Freight clusters, hosted in a specific environment and region, from your network.
+The PNI access point provides you with a connection to services like Freight and Enterprise clusters, hosted in a specific environment and region, from your network.

 The high-level workflow is: